 - A passport, with at least one empty page for the visa.
 The passport must be valid for a minimum of six months after arriving in Thailand.
-A passport with validity of 18 months has sometimes been required when applying for a one-year Multiple Entry Visa.
+A passport with a validity of 18 months has sometimes been required when applying for a one-year Multiple Entry Visa.
 Please note this also when sending Asia Exchange your application for the study abroad program.

 - A copy of the identification page of your passport.

-- The filled out application form
+- The filled out visa application form

 - Two passport-sized color photos, 3.5 x 4.5 cm